-transition.
+In this paper, 'delayed transition' entails that, from an economic, social, technical and energy justice perspective, DUCGS countries should not transition their economies using similar implementation periods to those in the GN.
+It means, for instance, that while fossil fuel development can end now in the GN, the GS should be allowed some time before being required to end fossil projects.
+DUCGS require different emissions timelines to achieve a low-carbon transition.
 As such, they should be allowed to access financing from global financial institutions to develop their resources in the interim.
-As noted above, while countries in the global North may suffer fuel poverty, DUCGS typically suffer both fuel and energy poverty.
-In the same vein, while countries in the North have locked in emissions for decades that put the achievement of Paris Agreement goals at risk, most DUCGS planned or potential projects do not have emissions profiles that lock in carbon outside the 1.5°C or 2°C pathways.
-And as we have seen the historical contributions to global GHG emissions of DUCGS pale in significance in comparison to their more developed counterparts.
-Thus, a delayed energy transition will allow these countries to develop and grow in a way that does not jeopardise 1.5°C or 2°C if the global North acts responsibly.
-These submissions are reinforced by the premise that there is no legal obligation on DUCGS to decarbonise within the same timeframe or follow the same pathway as countries in the North.
+As noted above, while countries in the GN may suffer fuel poverty, DUCGS typically suffer both fuel and energy poverty.
+In the same vein, while countries in the GN have locked in emissions for decades that put the achievement of Paris Agreement goals at risk, most DUCGS' planned or potential projects do not have emissions profiles that lock in carbon outside the 1.5 or 2°C pathways.
+And, as we have seen, the historical contributions to global GHG emissions of DUCGS pale in significance in comparison to those of their more developed counterparts.
+Thus, a delayed energy transition will allow these countries to develop and grow in a way that does not jeopardise 1.5 or 2° C if the GN acts responsibly.
+These submissions are reinforced by the premise that there is no legal obligation on the part of DUCGS to decarbonise within the same time frame or follow the same pathway as countries in the GN.

-These call for a just distribution of the global carbon budget(s) available under either the 1.5C or 2C scenarios.
-This distribution should entail that DUCGS have the most allowance from such budget(s).
-This will also mean that the distribution of unburnable carbon and unextractable fossil fuels be just and reflect both the historical emissions profiles of these countries as well as their relatively small locked-in emissions.
-The suggestion that there may be a weak case for a distribution of carbon budget based on peculiar economic conditions (such as the Human Development Index) completely ignores the premise that for many of these countries, economic factors are part of, but not the only consideration in resource allocation and extraction.
+These considerations call for a just distribution of the global carbon budget(s) available under either the 1.5 or 2°C scenarios.
+This distribution should entail that DUCGS have the highest allowance from such budget(s).
+This will also require that the distribution of unburnable carbon and unextractable fossil fuels be just and reflect both the historical emissions profiles of these countries as well as their relatively small locked-in emissions.
+The suggestion that there may be a weak case for a distribution of carbon budget based on peculiar economic conditions (such as the Human Development Index)98 completely ignores the premise that for many of these countries, economic factors are part of but not the only consideration in resource allocation and extraction.
 Considerable social and political factors weigh heavily on their individual rational choices as well as sovereign actions.

-ii.
+5.1.2.
 What the delayed energy transition concept is not

-The concept of a delayed transition does not deny the fundamental science upon which modern international climate regime is based.
+The concept of a delayed transition does not deny the fundamental science upon which the modern international climate regime is based.
 Rather, it reinforces it by asserting that the most carbonised economies must take leadership in the decarbonisation process.
 This position is not entirely new.
-Article 3(1) of the UNFCCC provides in part that "... developed country Parties should take the lead in combating climate change and the adverse effects thereof."
-Strengthening this, Article 4(1) UNFCCC provides that Parties should consider "their common but differentiated responsibilities and their specific national and regional development priorities, objectives and circumstances" in formulating and implementing programmes to mitigate climate change.
+Article 3(1) of the UNFCCC provides in part that '... developed country Parties should take the lead in combating climate change and the adverse effects thereof'.
+Strengthening this, Article 4(1) of the UNFCCC provides that parties should consider 'their common but differentiated responsibilities and their specific national and regional development priorities, objectives and circumstances' in formulating and implementing programmes to mitigate climate change.